 And [Department] table has eight records.

-In this simple example, we will show you how to write a simple CTE in SQL Server.
+This simple example will show you how to write a simple CTE.

 WITH Total_Sale AS ( SELECT [Occupation] ,[Education] ,SUM([YearlyIncome]) AS Income ,SUM([Sales]) AS Sale FROM [Employee Table] GROUP BY [Education], [Occupation] ) SELECT * FROM Total_Sale

-Within this SQL Server CTE, we are performing the Aggregations (SUM) on Numeric Columns (Yearly Income, and Sales) by Grouping Occupation, and Education.
-I suggest you refer GROUP BY Clause article.
+Within this CTE, we perform Aggregations (SUM) on Numeric Columns (Yearly Income and Sales) by Grouping Occupation and Education.
+Therefore, I suggest you refer GROUP BY Clause article.

 SELECT [Occupation] ,[Education] ,SUM([YearlyIncome]) AS Income ,SUM([Sales]) AS Sale FROM [Employee Table] GROUP BY [Education], [Occupation]